FAIRFAX ATTORNEY DEFENDING CLIENTS AGAINST CYBER CRIME CHARGES

 How does the law in the state of Virginia address these crimes?
 Exactly what constitutes a cyber crime?
 That answer is simple: If anyone uses a smartphone or a computer to perpetrate a crime, it constitutes a cyber crime.

-For example, if someone who is online in Virginia solicits a minor in Colorado, posts revenge porn photos of a person in Illinois, or steals intellectual property off a computer in New Mexico, it’s a cyber crime.
+For example, if someone who is online in Virginia solicits a minor in Colorado or steals intellectual property off a computer in New Mexico, it’s a cyber crime.
 Anyone could be falsely accused – even “framed” – for such a crime.

 WHAT ARE THE LAWS THAT DEAL WITH CYBER CRIMES?

 A number of federal and state laws address the various types of cyber crimes.
 Approximately forty different federal statutes govern internet fraud, pornography, drugs, software piracy, gambling, and security fraud.
 In our own state, the Virginia Computer Crimes Act prohibits:

 - Spamming: Sending unsolicited advertising or falsifying email transmission details

 - Phishing: Obtaining someone’s personal information through online deception

 - Harassment by computer